plance/wordpress-plugin-plance-portfolio-light/readme.txt

 == Installation ==

 1. Install the "Portfolio Light" plugin through the standard WordPress plugin installation page.
-2. Or unzip and upload the "plance-portfolio-light" to the '/wp-content/plugins/' directory.
+2. Or unzip and upload the "portfolio-light" to the '/wp-content/plugins/' directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
 4. Go to the "Portfolio Light" page in the sidebar menu.